qurbat/blocked-hosts/README.md

 ![blocktest.sh](https://i.imgur.com/YXHP6WT.gif)

+**Note:** Due to the DNS response expected by the script (`49.205.171.200`), if used without modification, it will only function properly ACT Fibernet users.

+#### MassDNS
-[MassDNS](https://github.com/blechschmidt/massdns) can be used to carry out these tests from scratch.
+[MassDNS](https://github.com/blechschmidt/massdns) can be used to query a sizeable number of hostnames with speed.
+The responses from these DNS queries can then be used to extraploate blocked hosts.

 ```
 ./massdns -r lists/act_resolver.txt -s 10000 -t A lists/10m_domain_sorted.txt > output/10m_dns_responses.txt
+cat output/10m_dns_responses.txt | grep "POISONED_A_RECORD_HERE" > 10m_blocked.txt
 ```

 ### Notes

-The intention behind cataloging blocked hostnames is to introduce some amount of transparency to an otherwise opaque blocking process followed by Telecommunications and Internet Service Providers in India.
-It is hoped that this data is useful to those researching network censorship in India.
+The intention behind cataloging blocked hostnames is to introduce some amount of transparency to an otherwise opaque blocking process followed by telecommunications and Internet service providers in India.
+It is hoped that this data will be useful to those researching the scale and impact of web censorship in India.

 This project was inspired by the paper *[How India Censors the Web](https://arxiv.org/abs/1912.08590)* authored by Kushagra Singh, Gurshabad Grover, and Varun Bansal.